-Gone are the days in which customer service and support is done only by phone.
-Many companies now offer online help through “chat” using instant online messaging.
-Many of these jobs require some tech related skills, but not all.
+Gone are the days in which customer service and support is done only by phone, because now many companies use chat agents.
+Work at home chat agents provide help through instant online messaging through the company’s interface.
+Many of these chat agent jobs require some tech related skills, but not all.
 Here is information about chat agent jobs, what it takes to be a chat agent, and a few sites to check for work.

 What Do Chat Agents Do?